About Us

 In the absence of a time machine, experimental archaeology is the next best thing to help us to find the answers to these questions.
 By putting theoretical knowledge into practice and physically reconstructing historical sites in the same way our ancestors did, we can learn a great deal through the process.
 Reconstruction on this scale is no small feat. but this is exactly what the Centre for Experimental Military Archaeology (CEMA) has been created to do.

-CEMA’s vision is to become the home for pan-historical experimentation where the methods of military attack and defence can be investigated, and the day-to-day lives of soldiers throughout 2,000 years of history can be experienced.
+CEMA’s vision is to become the home for historical experimentation where the methods of military attack and defence can be investigated, and the day-to-day lives of soldiers throughout 2,000 years of history can be experienced.
 We aim to become a location where military engineering from Roman times to the Second World War (WW2) can be explored, interpreted, constructed and tested.

-CEMA was established in 2021 at the Kent Event Centre in Detling by distinguished historian and broadcaster Andy Robertshaw and military history enthusiast and business director Mark Ingarfield.
-Working in collaboration with Wessex Archaeology and the University of Kent, CEMA also aims to become a site for research, eduction and film to help preserve the lessons learned from the past for future generations.
+CEMA was established in 2021 at the Kent Event Centre in Detling by historian and broadcaster Andy Robertshaw and military history enthusiast and business director Mark Ingarfield.
+Working in collaboration with Wessex Archaeology and the University of Kent, CEMA also aims to become a site for research, education and film to help preserve the lessons learned from the past for future generations.

 The site itself is also rich in military archaeology and has an impressive military heritage spanning a thousand years.